kyma-project/test-infra/prow/images/buildpack-java-node/README.md

-# Buildpack Node.js Docker Image
+# Node.js Docker Image Buildpack

 ## Overview

-This folder contains the Buildpack for Java & Node.js image that is based on the Bootstrap image.
+This folder contains the Buildpack for Java and Node.js image that is based on the Bootstrap image.
 This image is used for whitesource scans.

 The image consists of:

-- buildpack-java
+- `buildpack-java`
-- additional instructions from buildpack-node
+- Additional instructions reused from the `buildpack-node` image

 ## Installation